1994 FIFA World Cup final: Background

-The 1994 FIFA World Cup was the 16th edition of the World Cup, FIFA's competition for national teams, held in the United States between June 17 and July 17, 1994.
-The finals featured 24 teams, with the United States qualifying for the finals automatically as tournament hosts, along with Germany as the 1990 winners.
+The 1994 FIFA World Cup was the 15th edition of the World Cup, FIFA's competition for national teams, held in the United States between June 17 and July 17, 1994.
+The finals featured 24 teams, with the United States qualifying for the finals automatically as tournament host, along with Germany as the 1990 winner.
 The remaining 22 spots were decided through qualifying rounds held between March 1992 and November 1993, organized by the six FIFA confederations and involving 147 teams.
 In the final tournament, the twenty-four teams were divided into six groups of four with each team playing each other once within the group in a round-robin format.
-The two top teams from each group along with the four best third-placed sides advanced to a knock-out phase.
+The two top teams from each group, along with the four best third-placed sides, advanced to a knockout phase.

 The game was played at the Rose Bowl, in the city of Pasadena, California, part of the Los Angeles metropolitan area.
 With a capacity of 102,000, it was the largest of the venues selected for the World Cup and had previously hosted the gold medal match at the 1984 Summer Olympics and five Super Bowls, as well as the annual Rose Bowl Game in college American football.
 The ball for this game was the Adidas Questra, which was introduced at the start of the World Cup.
 The ball was lighter than those previously used.
 Canadian journalist Scott McKeen described it as having been "engineered to created more excitement for soccer, in a land where there has been little soccer excitement".
 The ball's controllability was praised by strikers in the tournament, but goalkeepers criticized what they said was its unpredictable tendency to deviate in flight.